-Administrative expenses increased from approximately HK\$15.5 million for the year ended 31 March 2021 to approximately HK\$18.0 million for the year ended 31 March 2022, representing an increase of approximately 16.1%.
-Such increase is mainly attributable to the increase in administrative staff costs which include Directors' emoluments.
+Administrative expenses increased from approximately HK\$18.0 million for the year ended 31 March 2022 to approximately HK\$23.7 million for the year ended 31 March 2023, representing an increase of approximately 31.7%.
+Such increase is mainly attributable to the increase in the legal and professional fee incurred for the disclosable transaction and major transaction during the year.